 We will never sell your information to third parties and we will not share it with third parties for marketing purposes.

 We may pass your information to our third party service providers and sub-contractors for the purposes of assisting us in performing our duties and/or providing our services.
-Such third parties may be technical service providers providing us with the software systems or cloud storage space necessary to contact administrative tasks inherent in the provision of our services to you or in the conducting of our business.
+Such third parties may be technical service providers providing us with the software systems or cloud storage space necessary to contact administrative tasks inherent in the provision of our services to you or in the conducting of our business, and courier or transport companies who we engage to deliver donated eggs to storage facilities, customers, clinics or laboratories.
 We only disclose to them the personal information that is absolutely necessary to deliver the service or perform the task and when legally required, we have a contract in place that requires them to keep your information secure and in accordance with the principles and rules of the General Data Protection Regulation.

 We may also pass your information to our lawyers and accountants/auditors to the extent necessary to defend or institute legal claims and to comply with legal obligations with regards to the preparation of financial accounts and tax reasons respectively.